History of Zero Flow

 While this database gradually developes, the annual flow monitor cycles are archived.
 And positive trends as a result of successful water management interventions will become detectable.

-Interestingly the flow at the Ruaha Park HQ in both years returned and ended the zero flow spell, as a result of local rains in the Park rather than the onset of the seasonal rains in the upper reaches of the Ruaha.
+Interestingly the flow at the Ruaha Park HQ in both years returned as result of local rains in the Park rather than the onset of the seasonal rains in the upper reaches of the Ruaha.
 The image of January 11, 2024 shows the dry Ruaha River on that date from the south while the flow in the river downstream originates from the Jongomera coming from the North (Local Rains).

 Apparently local rains in the Park may shorten the zero flow period which would otherwise have lasted one to three weeks longer due to the start of rice pre-irrigation at Usangu Plains before the onset of the seasonal storms in the upper reaches of the Ruaha and Mbarali Rivers, those years.